jacksonllee/pycantonese/docs/reader.rst

 By convention, the target child's code is ``CHI``, the child's mother's ``MOT``, and the child's father's ``FAT``.

-Since PyCantonese uses Rustling/PyLangAcq to parse CHAT data files, the way in which header information is accessed is identical between the two packages.
-Please see `PyLangAcq's documentation on headers <https://docs.pylangacq.org/stable/headers.html>`_.
+Since PyCantonese uses Rustling to parse CHAT data files, the way in which header information is accessed is identical between the two packages.
+Please see `Rustling's documentation on headers <https://docs.rustling.io/stable/chat/headers.html>`_.

 To see how a header from HKCanCor translates to its representation in PyCantonese,